 Our communication with computers started with punch cards in 1800.
-Thanks to the loom ‘s invention, the Hollerith Card and, later, the IBM Cards.
+Thanks to the loom’s invention, the Hollerith Card and, later, the IBM Cards.
 Programmers and scientists would code, debug, and generate output using such cards.
 I managed to get a collection of such cards.
-A sample is shown below, along with the cards ‘ origin and labels.
-The cards vary from ale University Computer Center, Northwestern University, IBM, Sears, COBOL, Department of Defense, Columbus Laboratories, University of Minnesota, IBM 360, IBM 1620, and more.
+A sample and the cards ‘ origin and labels are shown below.
+The cards vary from Yale University Computer Center, Northwestern University, IBM, Sears, COBOL, Department of Defense, Columbus Laboratories, University of Minnesota, IBM 360, IBM 1620, and more.